 While there is lots of information on proactively preparing for a hurricane, there is often confusion as to what happens after the hurricane – particularly as it pertains to insurance claims.
 This month’s featured article, “Hurricane Insurance Claims for Condominium Associations” breaks it down.

 Proper enforcement procedure, and what can go wrong if it is not done, is the lesson of this month’s “THIS CASE: Dwork v.
 Executive Estates of Boynton Beach Homeowners Association, Inc.”

 Mark D. Friedman, Esq. & Jay Roberts, Esq., Editors

 Hurricane Insurance Claims for Condominium Associations

 There is a lot of information on how associations can prepare for hurricanes but much less information as to what happens after the hurricane, particularly as it pertains to insurance claims.
-A question that managers and board members need to consider is, what is required after a hurricane to ensure compliance with your insurance policy …Continue Reading →
+A question that managers and board members need to …Continue Reading →

 Is Second-Hand Smoke Leaving a Bad Taste in Your Mouth?